frimps-astro/frimps-astro.github.io/README.md

 ## Results
 The results of my experiment are saved to the directory `graphs/` in the repository. `communities/` contains recognized communities as I played with the delta values and `decisions/`.

-Visit [Community Detection](https://frimps-astro.github.io/community-detection) to see a gallery of a few of the graph results from my experiments.
+Visit <a href="https://frimps-astro.github.io/community-detection" target="_blank">Community Detection</a> to see a gallery of a few of the graph results from my experiments.

 ## Course Information
 ```